Military history: Popular versus academic military history

 In recent decades University level courses in military history remain popular; often they use films to humanize the combat experience.
 For example, Eugene P. A. Scleh, history professor at the University of Maine, has explored the advantages and problems of teaching a course of "Modern War and Its Images" entirely through films.
 Students said they found the documentaries more valuable than the dramas.
 However, military historians are frustrated by their marginal status in major history departments.

+Academic historians concerned with military topics have their own scholarly organization, Society for Military History.
+Since 1937 it has published The Journal of Military History.
+Its four issues a year include scholarly articles reviews of new books, and a bibliography of new publications and dissertations.
+The Society has 2300 members, holds an annual convention, and gives out prizes for the best scholarship.